Contents - Click a link to skip to the section you want to read

 Planning your meals in advance is another way to lessen the amount of temptation that you will incur throughout the week.

-Set up a 7-day plan and fill in everything: breakfast, lunch, dinner and even snacks (remember, you’re allowed as much as you like providing it’s a healthy plant-based whole food).
+Set up a 7-day plan and fill in everything: breakfast, lunch, dinner and even your favorite vegan snacks (remember, you’re allowed as much as you like providing it’s a healthy plant-based whole food).

 Set out the shopping list and go hit the grocery store.
 Remember not to do this on an empty stomach, though.
 Otherwise you might just find yourself in those deadly middle aisles where all the bad stuff lives!